Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 "Ms. Haspel's background makes her unsuitable to serve as CIA director.
 Her nomination must include total transparency about this background, which I called for more than a year ago when she was appointed deputy director," his statement read.
 "If Ms. Haspel seeks to serve at the highest levels of U.S. intelligence, the government can no longer cover up disturbing facts from her past."

+"I voted against Mr. Pompeo's nomination to be CIA director because he failed to express moral opposition to torture, but Ms. Haspel has done much worse," said Sen. Tammy Duckworth, D-Ill.

+"Not only did she directly supervise the torture of detainees, but she also participated in covering it up by helping to destroy the video evidence," Duckworth said.
+"Her reprehensible actions should disqualify her from having the privilege of serving the American people in government ever again, but apparently this president believes they merit a promotion."

-If Democrats elect to oppose Haspel as a bloc in committee or the full Senate, Republicans will need every vote in order to confirm her, assuming the ailing Sen. John McCain, R-Ariz., remains absent from the chamber.
+If Democrats elect to oppose Haspel as a bloc in committee or the full Senate, Republicans will need all the votes they can get in order to confirm her, assuming the ailing Sen. John McCain, R-Ariz., remains absent from the chamber.

 Sen. Rand Paul, R-Ky., opposed Pompeo as CIA director, and if he opposes Haspel as well, that could make for a narrow tightrope to walk.